FH-Potsdam/ct-tracing-the-city/examples/basic-data-drawing-with-vanillajs/README.md

 > Starter kit for the seminar "Creative Technologists - Tracing the City" @ University of Applied Sciences Potsdam (Germany) winter semester 2019/2020 by Fabian Morón Zirfas

-This example shows how to load data, parse csv and display it using only standard Javascript browser APIs (Vanillajs).
+This example shows how to load data, parse CSV and display it using only standard Javascript browser APIs (Vanillajs).
 No libraries involved.

 ## Usage